-The Class A CDL Program is a comprehensive training program that is ideal for all people interested in the trucking industry, whether they have prior driving experience or not.
-The program is four (4) weeks and includes both virtual class and behind the wheel training (BTW), yet focuses primarily on allowing students as much hands-on training as possible.
-In addition to a home study component, this program is divided into three areas.
-The virtual class portion of the program begins with the basics of the trucking industry and preparation in obtaining a CLP.
-It continues with vehicle familiarization, basic systems, Federal Motor Carrier Regulations, defensive driving, trip planning, map reading, and log-book instruction.
+The Class A CDL Program is a comprehensive training program that is ideal for all people interested in the trucking industry, whether or not they have prior driving experience.
+The program is four (4) weeks and includes classroom training and behind the wheel (BTW) training, with a focus primarily on allowing students as much hands-on training as possible.
+This program is divided into three areas.
+The class portion of the program begins with the basics of the trucking industry and preparation in obtaining a CLP.
+It continues with vehicle familiarization and regulations of the truck portion, basic systems, Federal Motor Carrier Regulations, defensive driving, trip planning, map reading, and log-book instruction.
 This portion of the program allows students to get more in depth knowledge of the trucking industry and truck operations.
 This program follows the FMCSA requirements per 49 CFR Part 380 Subpart F Entry-Level Drivers Training Requirements that went into effect Feb 7, 2022.

-Upon obtaining a CLP, DOT physical and Drug Screen, successful completion of the classroom portion of the program, the student may proceed to the skills portion of the program.
-Skills training will concentrate on the proper techniques of urban, rural and highway driving and include straight-line backing, alley docking, safe turns, and vehicle inspection.
+Upon obtaining a CLP, DOT Physical and Drug Screen, successful completion of the classroom portion of the program, the student may proceed to the skills portion of the program.
+Skills training concentrates on the proper techniques of urban, rural, and highway driving and include straight-line backing, alley docking, safe turns, and vehicle inspection.
 During this time, each student will have the opportunity to observe real world driving situations.
-Students will learn how to properly change lanes, downshift, upshift, and how to do traffic checks and other safe driving techniques, giving you confidence in your abilities to handle a tractor-trailer in all driving conditions.
+Students learn how to properly change lanes, downshift, upshift, and how to do traffic checks and other safe driving techniques, giving them confidence in their abilities to handle a tractor-trailer in all driving conditions.
 Safety is always stressed in and around vehicles and skill areas at all times.